 (3) The number of children that may attend a community kindergarten is to be determined by the chief executive officer.

-204. Certain staff to be appointed by chief executive officer
+204. Teaching staff etc., appointment of

 The chief executive officer is to appoint such number of teaching staff and other persons under section 236(2) as the chief executive officer considers appropriate for the provision of an educational programme at a community kindergarten.

-205. Functions of kindergarten teachers
+205. Teaching staff, functions of

 (1) The functions of teaching staff in a community kindergarten are —